nlopez59/MortgageWorkspace/WaaS_Setup/readme.md

-## Crash Course - Anatomy of a Cobol CICS/DB2 application
+## A beginners guide to Cobol CICS/DB2 application development

 This was written for those new to zOS application development.
 As a reference, the IBM sample 'MortgageApplication' (MortApp), in this repo, will be used to introduce basic concepts, terminology and application design with a focus on CICS/DB2.
 As a aid in further learning, links to external material have been included.

 #### Foundational concepts
 Mainframe programs are written mostly in Cobol.
-Others can be in Assembler, PLI and other language.
+Others can be in Assembler, PLI and other programming languages.
 Applications are a set of one or more programs.
 Each program specializes in some specific business feature.
 Applications and the data they process can be designed as interactive (online) or as batch processes.

 **Interactive** applications use the IBM product [CICS](https://www.ibm.com/docs/en/zos-basic-skills?topic=zos-introduction-cics) or [IMS](https://www.ibm.com/docs/en/integration-bus/10.0?topic=ims-information-management-system).
   - They are designed to interact with users to gather and send data over a network connected text-based 3270 terminal.